Trump signs legislation designed to support pro-democracy protesters in Hong Kong

-WASHINGTON – President Donald Trump on Wednesday signed legislation designed to support pro-democracy protesters in Hong Kong after previously suggesting he might veto the measure – despite its near-unanimous support in the House and Senate – to pave the way for a trade deal with China.
+WASHINGTON – President Donald Trump on Wednesday signed legislation designed to support pro-democracy protesters in Hong Kong, a major rebuke to China just as he has predicted that a trade deal is close at hand.

+Trump acted after markets closed ahead of the Thanksgiving holiday and under pressure from lawmakers in both parties.
 The legislation authorizes sanctions on Chinese and Hong Kong officials involved in human rights abuses and requires the State Department to perform an annual review of the special trade status that Washington grants Hong Kong.

+“I signed these bills out of respect for President Xi, China, and the people of Hong Kong,” Trump said in a statement issued from his Florida resort home.
+“They are being enacted in the hope that Leaders and Representatives of China and Hong Kong will be able to amicably settle their differences leading to long term peace and prosperity for all.”

-China opposes the bill, but it has widespread support in Congress.
+China opposes the bill, but it enjoys overwhelming support in Congress.

 The House passed the Hong Kong Human Rights and Democracy Act by a vote of 417 to 1 on Nov.
 20. The lone holdout was Rep. Thomas Massie, R-Ky.
-That vote came one day after the Senate had approved the measure unanimously.
+That vote came one day after the Senate approved the measure unanimously.

 Trump’s decision to sign the bill puts an end to what could have been a politically uncomfortable veto showdown with members of his own party.
 While Trump has expressed ambivalence about how aggressively the United States should support the protesters while his administration is negotiating a trade agreement with Beijing, Republican lawmakers have been far more outspoken.